About me

 KIP (Kunst in Pijnacker)Pijnacker-Nootdorp, The Netherlands

-De Verbeelding Kunstroute, Pijnacker-Nootdorp, The Netherlands
+De Verbeelding Kunstroute, 2023 and 2024, Pijnacker-Nootdorp, The Netherlands

-Expositie TIME Delftse Kunstkring, Delfgauw, The Netherlands
+Expositie TIME Delftsche Kunstkring, Delfgauw, The Netherlands

 Mural at the Ronald McDonald House in Portland, Maine